-As a vocalist, Drake seems reiminscent of Ralph “Streets of London” McTell, the early Donovan and, to some extent, Al Stewart.
+As a vocalist, Drake seems reminiscent of Ralph “Streets of London” McTell, the early Donovan, and, to some extent, Al Stewart.
 But Bryter Layter‘s strikingly introspective mood has more to do with Tim Buckley and with Van Morrison’s Astral Weeks than with any of the aforementioned artists.
 Musically, I hear traces of everyone from Stan Getz to John Martyn.

 If you detect a bit of groping in my efforts to find reference points for Drake, you’re right.
 Along with all first-rate artists, he makes up his own rules and produces a sound not quite like anything we’ve ever heard before.

 Compared with its predecessor, at any rate, Bryter Layter establishes a relatively light-hearted ambiance.
 Featuring lyrical lead guitar work by Richard Thompson, for example, “Hazy Jane II” offers a wholly upbeat, invigorating melody.
 Equally bright is the instrumental title cut, which sounds like something I’d want to play on an early spring morning.
 Even those songs, however, evoke traces of Drake’s emotional desolation.
 And such other selections as “Fly” can be positively depressing.